This is a temporary summer job only and does not extend past the summer program course offerings.

 Proven experience and thorough knowledge of training and development, performance management and workplace learning.
 Ability to apply knowledge to achieve successful organizational outcomes.

-Strong analytical skills to conduct analysis and develop recommendations, demonstrating organization and problem-solving skills.
-Strong verbal, written and interpersonal communication skills and strong presentation skills.
+Thorough analytical skills to conduct analysis and develop recommendations, demonstrating organization and problem-solving skills.

 Demonstrated ability to develop professional development curriculum for tutor training.
 Skill in small group and individualized instruction.